louis030195/niwrad/README.md

 ### Architecture

 Simulate physics is hard.
-Unity does it decently using Physx under the hood.\
+Unity does it decently.
 It's easier to just use Unity for that instead of the Nakama server.

 ![high-level architecture](docs/images/niwrad.png)